Watch the sky over Southern California after this SpaceX rocket launch

-SpaceX will try again to launch a Falcon 9 rocket Monday night in what might be a sight to see in the sky over Southern California.
+A SpaceX rocket that launched Monday evening delivered a sight to see in the sky over Southern California.

 Originally scheduled for Thursday at Vandenberg Space Force Base west of Santa Barbara, the Falcon 9 rocket launch was postponed after a weekend storm.
-The rocket carrying 22 Starlink internet satellites into low-Earth orbit is set to liftoff Monday at 7:30 p.m., about 15 minutes after sunset.
+The rocket carrying 22 Starlink internet satellites into low-Earth orbit lifted off Monday at about 7:30 p.m., about 15 minutes after sunset.

+Hours later, a mysterious light appeared in the night sky over Los Angeles.

-The storm that arrived Saturday has moved out.
-If skies are clear enough and the rocket lifts off at the right time from the base about 160 miles northwest of Los Angeles, the Falcon 9 and its exhaust plume are often illuminated by the setting sun against the backdrop of a darkening sky, such as during the Feb.
+The Falcon 9 and its exhaust plume were illuminated by the setting sun against the backdrop of a darkening sky, such as during the Feb.
 8 SpaceX Falcon 9 launch.

 Launches just after sunset and before sunrise usually provide the best views as the rocket reflects the sun's rays with a dark sky in the background.